-- was insolvent; - was rendered insolvent by reason of the separation and distribution; - had remaining assets constituting unreasonably small capital; or, - intended to incur, or believed it would incur, debts beyond its ability to pay these debts as they matured, then the court could void the separation and distribution, in whole or in part, as a fraudulent conveyance or transfer.
+was rendered insolvent by reason of the separation and distribution; had remaining assets constituting unreasonably small capital; or,

+intended to incur, or believed it would incur, debts beyond its ability to pay these debts as they matured,

+then the court could void the separation and distribution, in whole or in part, as a fraudulent conveyance or transfer.
 The court could then require Varex's stockholders to return to Varian some or all of the shares of Varex common stock issued in the distribution or require Varian or Varex, as the case may be, to fund liabilities of the other company for the benefit of creditors.
 The measure of insolvency will vary depending upon the jurisdiction whose law is being applied.
-Generally, however, an entity would be considered insolvent if the fair value of its assets was less than the amount of its liabilities or if it incurred debt beyond its ability to repay the debt as it matures.
+Generally, however, an entity would be considered insolvent if the fair value of its assets was less than the amount of its liabilities or if it incurred debt beyond its ability to repay the deas it matures.

+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds

+None.

+Item 3.
+Defaults Upon Senior Securities

+None.

+Item 4.
+Mine Safety Disclosures

+Not applicable.

+Item 5.
+Other Information

+None.